‘Tis the season for runny noses and swollen glands (groan). More often than not, you can blame symptoms on a virus that’s spreading like wildfire.

 But occasionally, a lump on the side of the neck can signal something more dangerous.
 In this Q&A, internist Daniel Sullivan, MD, explains when swollen glands may be a sign of cancer — and how to know if you’re at risk.

-In the neck, there are two areas that we call glands:
+A: In the neck, there are two areas that we call glands:

 The lymph glands are the body’s sophisticated sewer system.
 They get rid of things that our body doesn’t want, such as bacteria, viruses and other things that enter our system.

 There are about 600 pea- to bean-sized lymph nodes throughout your body, from your legs to your jaw.

 A: When a lymph node notices something harmful in the body, it uses its resources to try to destroy it.
 Inside the lymph nodes are blood cells that fight infection and disease.
 When the lymph nodes start using them, the gland gets bigger.